 When all 120 Emblems have been collected and all 141 A-Ranks have been achieved, Super Hard mode will be unlocked in 1P Play.
 In this mode, the player must play through all 14 stages sequentially as Team Sonic.
 The object and enemy layouts in this mode are more difficult than those seen in Team Dark's stages, no score is tallied at the end of each stage, and there are no bosses.
 When the final stage, Final Fortress, has been cleared, the game ends with the credits.

 Team Sonic Movie: Beat Story Mode with Team Sonic.

 Team Dark Movie: Beat Story Mode with Team Dark.

 Team Rose Movie: Beat Story Mode with Team Rose.

 Team Chaotix Movie: Beat Story Mode with Team Chaotix.

 Last Cinema: Complete Last Story in story mode.

 As characters interact, they sometimes make references to past Sonic games:

 This is one of the final Sonic games in which the voice actors from the Sonic Adventure games recorded their voices.
 Newer games in the series, from Shadow the Hedgehog on, are recorded by the cast of Sonic X. Many Sonic fans were angered by the change and have sent demands to Sega to rehire the original voice cast from this game and the Sonic Adventure series.
-Some people say this, however, is unlikely to happen, especially considering the passing of Deem Bristow who voiced D. Eggman in this and all previous 3D Sonic games.
+Some said this, however, was unlikely to happen, especially considering the passing of Deem Bristow who voiced Dr. Eggman in this and all previous 3D Sonic games.